Nanny Share Guide

 Real nanny shares don't always follow a perfectly even split.
 School holidays, sick days, and date nights mean one family sometimes needs the nanny for extra hours when the other family doesn't.
 The standard practice is to pay an alternate rate for those hours.

-For example, if your share rate is $32/hour split between families ($16/hour each), and your nanny watches your toddler plus your school-age child on a school holiday while the other family is on vacation, the rate for those hours might be the nanny's solo rate ($25/hour) rather than the share rate.
-You'd pay all $25/hour yourself for those hours.
+For example, the nanny's share rate is $32/hour — one rate, split as wages so each family runs payroll on its own share.
+If your nanny watches your toddler plus your school-age child on a school holiday while the other family is on vacation, those solo hours go on your payroll alone, usually at the nanny's solo rate ($25/hour) rather than the share rate — you'd cover all of them yourself.

 Nest Payroll feature: You can set multiple hourly rates in your account — the regular share rate and any alternate rates — and your nanny's pay stub will show the breakdown clearly.
 This makes the math transparent for everyone and ensures every hour is paid at minimum wage or above.